TheOnlyWiseJEDI/MemGPT-Functions/README.md

 All that are API related are are based on Free API's except the rocket_launch function.

 Change updates:

-12_26_2023 Corrected path issue for generated files made by 'search_pi', 'search_ebay', 'check_movies' & 'launch_schedule'.
+12_26_2023 Corrected path issue for generated files made by 'search_api', 'search_ebay', 'check_movies' & 'launch_schedule'.
   (Files are saved in the Documents directory of the current Windows user.)

 12/27/2023 Updated search_ebay; The URL's provided by the eBay API are not functional, they lead to 'item not found' on eBay's site so I replaced it with a URL link that leads to the 'search results' page on eBay for the original 'keyword(s)'.